What is Long Exposure? capture better Long Exposure With Smartphone

 ( make sure your smartphone is steady while you’re capturing the shot).

-you can use a tripod or make your own stand to capture a steady shot.
+You can use a tripod or make your stand to keep the smartphone steady and capture a clear shot.

 This is all about low shutter speed, you can use High shutter speed to capture moving objects.

-hope you guys learn something new and easy way to do a better long exposure with a smartphone.
+Hope you guys learn something new and easy way to do better long exposure with a smartphone.

 About Author